tomvanbraeckel/yamcs.github.com/docs/server/PP_Providers.md

 Some tests request data to be simulated.
 This can be achieved by using the SimulationPpprovider.
 This simulation pp provider uses in input scenarios that are defined in XML files.

 The XML scenario file allows to describe the parameters sent, their generation time, acquisition time, engineering value and monitoring value.
 Parameters are organized in ‘sequence’ that can be repeated to allow more complex scenarios.
 The speed of the simulation can be defined, by setting the duration of a simulation step

-The format of XML scenario file is defined in annex XXX

-A user interface is available to visualize a library of scenario and select the scenario that YAMCS should play.
-This tool is documented in section XXX